openmetalio/openmetal-docs/docs/engineers-notes/intro-to-cloud-init.md

 ## Using a cloud-config script

 More than likely you will pass a cloud-config script to the server on provision.
-This will get picked up by Cloud-init and actions in the file are carried out.
+This will get picked up by cloud-init and actions in the file are carried out.
 The cloud-config script is a YAML formatted file.
 YAML is a human-readable data serialization standard that is generally used for configuration files, but can have various other uses as well.